wvw999/volunteer_tracker/README.md

 A system for tracking volunteers

-## Setup/Contribution Requirements
+## Setup Requirements

 1. Clone the repo
-1. Make a new branch
+1. build out the database outlined in my_database.sql
-1. Commit and push your changes
+1. delete Gemfile.lock and re-run Bundle, fix any errors
-1. Create a PR
+1. from the root of the repo> ruby app.rb

 ## Links